hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 ## *"Root"*

-В *"корне"* достаточно всего пару файлов, которые подлежат копированию из шаблона и настройке под данную инсталяцию проекта. Можно и желательно обойтись всего тремя файлами:
+It's enough to put in the "root" just a couple of files tuned for this specific installation of project.
+It is possible and preferable to succeed with just three files:

-- `.env` &mdash; переменные окружения, например,`ENV=prod`;
+- `.env` &mdash; environment variables, e.g.`ENV=prod`;
-- `composer.json` &mdash; тут подключается основной проект и специфичные для него плагины;
+- `composer.json` &mdash; require main project and it's specific prlugins;
-- `src/config/params.php` &mdash; явки, пароли, параметры проекта и используемых плагинов.
+- `src/config/params.php` &mdash; password and options for project and plugins.

 You can put passwords in `.env` and then use it in `params.php` like this: